 On the sofa with TV therapist Sally Baker

 I love my work – I get to combine my enjoyment of reality TV with everything I’ve learnt professionally in over almost twenty years in private practice as a therapist.
-And then I say what I think as podcasts.

-Welcome to my ‘On the Sofa’ podcasts.
+Welcome to my ‘On the Sofa’ podcast

 Everyone who loves people watching can understand how Love Island offers insights in to how people think and feel about themselves.
 They may look like gods with their perfect faces and bodies but the TV series lets us see that they have the same human frailties as the rest of us mere mortals.